jpcummins/tsk-spec/README.md

 The core idea is simple:

-* Tasks are markdown files with header metadata
+* Tasks are markdown files
 * Tasks belong to projects, which are directories with an optional readme.md

 A simple tsk repository looks like this: